Introduction

 Common Mistakes or Misunderstandings

 One common mistake in calculating marginal cost is confusing it with average cost.
-While average cost represents the total cost per unit of production, marginal cost focuses on the cost of producing one additional unit.
+But while average cost represents the total cost per unit of production, marginal cost focuses on the cost of producing one additional unit.
 Another misunderstanding is assuming that marginal cost remains constant.
 In reality, marginal cost can fluctuate due to changes in production efficiency, resource availability, and market conditions.

 FAQs